Permanents of heavy-tailed random matrices with positive elements: Rectangular matrices and the necessity of

 \begin{proof}[Sketch of the proof of the lower bounds in Theorem \ref{thm:main-rectangular}] The lower bounds for $\beta \leq 1$ case follow directly from Theorem \ref{thm:general_bounds-rectangular} i).
 For the case $\beta > 1$ one can follow the arguments almost verbatim.
-In \eqref{eq:lower_bounds_estimates_on_almost_exponential} one needs to replace $\rho n$ by $\rho m_n$ in the upper limit in the sum and in the factor in the end.
-Moreover the greedy algorithm is run for $k=\rho m_n$ steps, where $\rho$ is defined as in \eqref{eq: HelpBound} with $n$ replaced by $m_n$ (except under $\log$s).
-One defines the submatrices $B$ and $B^c$ as before and arrives at the analog of \eqref{eq: ThirdBound}
+Starting from the first row recursively extract the largest admissible elements, and run this greedy algorithm for $k=\rho m_n$ steps.
+Extract elements of $(\log \xi_{i,j})/\beta$ whose sum is at least $(1-4\epsilon)m_n\log n$ for $n$ large enough, and apply Lemma \ref{lemma:lower_bound_for_submatrices_rectangular} on the complement submatrix. \end{proof}